We turned an old tree fort into a DIY Picnic Table!

 So the entire tree fort, where so many memories were made, came down.
 And that wasn’t even the hard part.
 Then we had to load up all that wood and take it trip by trip over to the new house.
 If you guys could do me a solid and never, ever remind my husband about that, that would be grand.

 Once we were at the new house, we realized that we suddenly had not just a deck, but also a patio!
 Our old house had a sunroom that felt like an interior room, so we literally had no outdoor furniture for our new deck and patio.
-The first thing I knew I wanted to try our hand at building was a picnic table!

 I found this plan for a Herringbone Table from Rogue Engineer and we got to work.
 This was the first time we followed one of his plans and it was incredibly simple!
 And let me just assure you, we are not woodworkers at all!
 Seriously, we are solidly in the novice camp.